rsedighi/domain-scout/README.md

 ## How It Works

 1. **Prompt Selection**: Randomly selects a prompt from the specified category
-2. **Domain Generation**:
-   - First tries OpenAI GPT-3.5 for creative, contextual domains
+2. **Domain Generation**: Uses OpenAI GPT-3.5-turbo to generate creative, contextual domain names
-   - Falls back to intelligent keyword-based generation if API unavailable
 3. **Availability Checking**: Uses `whois` command to check real domain availability
 4. **Results Export**: Saves all results to `results.csv` with metadata
 5. **Retry Logic**: If no available domains found, tries different prompts (up to 3 attempts)
+6. **Automated Scheduling**: Optional cron jobs run continuously in the background

 ## API Usage & Costs